cherryjain12/FileExplorer/README.md

     (g): If the user is providing the absolute path wrt HOME then the path must start with a back slash '/'.

-    (f): If the user is providint the relative path wrt current working directory then the path must not start with back slash '/'.
+    (f): If the user is providing the relative path wrt current working directory then the path must not start with back slash '/'.

     (g):    Syntax for